jakobzhao/geog371/lectures/lec07/readme.md

 > Fall 2017 | Geography 371 | Geovisualization: Web Mapping
 >
-> Instructor: Bo Zhao | Location: Wilkinson 235 | Time: MWF 1200 to 1250
+> **Instructor:** Bo Zhao | **Location:** WLKN 235 | **Time:** MWF 1200 - 1250

 **Learning Objectives**

-- Get to know the most popular web map client library - Leaflet;
+- Get to know the most popular web map client library/framework - Leaflet;
 - Use Leaflet to create a map, geographic feature;
 - Link external javascript libs to a web map application; and
 - Add geospatial data to a leaflet based map.

-This week, we move forward to make a web map from scratch!
+In this lecture, we move forward to make a web map from scratch!
 To do that, this lecture starts with introducing Leaflet - a Javascript library used to create interactive, web-based, mobile-friendly maps.
 With Leaflet, you can create a simple map in as little as three lines of code, or you can build complex, dynamic, and complex maps that contain hundreds of lines.
 This lecture assumes you have worked through the previous lectures and lab exercises, and have a working knowledge of HTML, CSS and JavaScript.

 ## 1. Introduction